Are you sure you want to delete this comment? It cannot be undone. |

 Looked at the ingredient list and am immediately put off by chicken and chicken fat.
 My vet is quite adamant that chicken particularly chicken fat is not good.
 Plus it’s almost impossible to get a dry dog food without chicken and/or fat in it.
 Hence there are many dogs who are intolerant of chicken.
 I feed raw and never order food where chicken is an ingredient.Sarah Evans HJ Bond •one year ago

-They said on social media a while back they were going to be releasing a single source non chicken protein, I've not seen it yet.Clair Foster HJ Bond •11 months ago
+They said on social media a while back they were going to be releasing a single source non chicken protein, I've not seen it yet.Clair Foster HJ Bond •one year ago

 We only have one flavour at the moment.
 It is rated the best British dry food but it does contain chicken.
 We are in the process of developing some new flavours however, one of which will be chicken free.
 Please follow us on our social media pages, or sign up to our news letter over on our website for all updates regarding this 😊AngelaV •one year ago